wazuh/wazuh-documentation/source/user-manual/api/configuration.rst

 Configuration file
 ------------------

 The API configuration can be found inside ``/var/ossec/api/configuration/api.yaml``.
 By default, all settings are commented out.
 To apply a different configuration, uncomment it.
+For more information on each of the settings, check the :ref:`Configuration options <api_configuration_options>`.

 .. code-block:: yaml